djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 Therefore, to enumerate the valid target classes for casting from a given class A, we simply recursively enumerate all the valid target classes for all superclasses of A.

 __Note__: This enables us to make technically illegal casts.
 For instance, if a class A has a phantom child P and a derived child D, then we allow a cast from D to P, even though this is technically an invalid cast between sibling classes.
-However, since A and P share the same data layout, we claim that a cast from D to P will not create any typecasting vulnerabilities.
+However, since A and P share the same data layout, we claim (like the HexType authors) that a cast from D to P will not create any typecasting vulnerabilities.

 #### What code operations are we interested in?